ebrandi/FDD-book/content/chapters/part1/chapter-04.md

 ### Try It Yourself – Moving a Function Below `main()`

-One of the main reasons to use prototypes is so you can call a function that hasn’t been defined yet in the file.
-Let’s see this in action.
+One of the main reasons to use prototypes is so you can call a function that hasn't been defined yet in the file.
+Let's see this in action.

 **Step 1 — Start without a prototype**